TimChinenov/silver-snake/README.md

 Inputs should be manually changed within the code.
 The creative are free expand this :)

 ### Additional Comments
-This code is not a showcase of my professional work and should only be interprestted as random hobby project.
+This code is not a showcase of my professional work and should only be interprered as random hobby project.